 If possible, offer to help the company during the transition period.
-You might volunteer to train a new employer, or help in some other way.
+You might volunteer to train a new employer or to help in some other way.

 Provide Contact Information

 Include an email address and/or phone number where you can be reached once you leave the job.
-You can include this information in the body of the letter, and/or beneath your signature.
+You can include this information in the body of the letter or beneath your signature.

 Whether sending a letter or an email, you should thoroughly proofread your message before sending it.
 Again, you may need to ask for a recommendation from your employer, and you want all your work to be polished.